f5devcentral/f5-agility-labs-nginx/docs/class6/module4/lab3/lab3.rst

 #.
 In Win10, open Edge Browser and click on ``Kibana`` bookmark
 #.
 You can see the NAP dashboard with the relevant violations metrics, and at the bottom, you can see the logs details.
 Extend the ``Blocked`` request.

+   .. warning:: In UDF, there is an issue with the Timezone sync.
+The Win10 synchronizes with your local timezone (instead of PST).
+But ELK is set with PST timezone.
+Don't be surprised if the time of the logs does not reflect your local time.
+Extend the time range in ELK to several hours.

    .. image:: ../pictures/lab3/ELK1.png
       :align: center